IELTS Speaking Samples and Answers

-A. As a matter of fact, I am in a dual role right now… I am a working executive as well as a student and pursuing a Masters degree in "Law" at present.
+A. As a matter of fact, I am in a dual role right now!
+I am a working executive as well as a student and pursuing a Masters degree in "Law" at present.
 I have been working for the last 4 years in a multinational company in New Delhi and taking the evening course in 'Law' faculty at a university for the last couple of months which I expect to complete by June next year.

 Q. Do you like writing emails?

 Q. What type of emails do you receive at work?

-A. At work, most of my emails relate to my job.
-I get inquiry emails from clients.
-I get emails from my superiors and also from my co-workers.
-These emails are mostly related to tasks I am assigned to or regarding new tasks.
-Sometimes I get personal emails from colleagues related to help and supervision they need.
+A. At work, most of my emails are related to my job.
+I get inquiry emails from clients, official emails from my superiors and co-workers.
+These emails are either related to the tasks I am assigned to or about the meeting agenda.
+Sometimes I get emails from colleagues about ongoing project progress or replies to my emails.
 A greeting and invitation email is also common in our office.
-For instance, when an employee has his son’s birthday approaching, he invites us all via email.
+For instance, when an employee has his son or daughter's birthday approaching, he/she invites us all via emails.

 Q. Is it better to communicate via email or a phone call?

-A. As I did mention, email always is a better way of communication as it serves the purpose of a documentary proof as a person can always turn back from his words which were spoken verbally but not from the written emails.
+A. I believe, emails are a great way of communication as it serves the purpose of documentary proof as a person may turn back from his words which were spoken verbally but not from the written emails.
 With emails, there are always a reminder and proof of every task.
 However, which one is better depends on the situation.
-Let’s say when I need to inform a client or friend about an event, calling them is an easy approach.
+Let’s say when I need to inform a client or a friend about something instantly, calling them is an easy approach.
 However, if I need to inform so many people, email is the better solution.
 Email is also handy for delivering a lot of information at a time.
 If I have to inform my co-workers about a meeting agenda, I would always prefer email.
-When I need to say a hello to my friends and family members, I would rather prefer the phone conversation over email communication.
+When I need to say "hello" to a friend or family, I would rather prefer phone conversations over email communications.